 Alcohol Rehabilitation Program

 An addiction rehabilitation program provides treatment and recovery services to someone who abuses or has become addicted to alcohol.
 Alcohol rehabilitation programs such as Sunflower Wellness Retreat include treatment services that are adapted to the needs of each individual patient.
-They provide detox services, psychological treatment, and counseling.
+They provide inpatient and outpatient treatment services, as well as psychological treatment and counseling.
 Aftercare programs or referral to aftercare services round up alcohol rehabilitation treatment.

 Alcohol Rehabilitation Program Goals